Ryfoo/Http-Server-Using-Raw-Sockets/README.md

 ---

 ## Current State

-Basic server-client communication has been established.
-A socket server can accept a connection, receive raw bytes from a client, and send a response back.
+Building the tcp sockets and establishing the connection using Go (net)

 ---

 ## What Is This

-An HTTP server built entirely from scratch using Python's low-level socket module — no frameworks, no abstractions.
+An HTTP server built entirely from scratch using Python's low-level socket module and Go — no frameworks, no abstractions.
 The goal is to understand exactly what happens underneath libraries like Flask or Django.

 ---